The Challenge: Establish MIT Sloan Experts blog and professors as hub for thought leadership

 To secure coverage, SA develops a series of Tweets aimed at particular reporters and editors at top tier global traditional and online media outlets.
 Once a placement is secured through social media or by way of traditional pitching that is executed by the MIT media team and is then published on the media’s website, each blog post is summarized on the experts blog.
 All blog posts are promoted again through Twitter and LinkedIn over the course of the following two weeks (based on the popularity of the topic).
 By targeting specific reporters and editors, these blog posts provide a catalog of topics that MIT Sloan professors can discuss.
 Often this process results in ongoing inbound media inquiries for the school.

 In effect, the MIT Sloan Experts blog has become a newsroom in its own right, populated with articles about trending news topics that showcase the wide range and variety of MIT faculty expertise.

 After nine months, SA expanded the program to include video posts.
 Journalists are not only looking for sources but are eager to use content on air from experts that can be obtained through Skype, Google Hangouts and traditional video segments.
 The MIT Faculty Experts Blog now features a library of expert commentary that can be used for online news coverage, b-roll for broadcast segments or sound bites for podcasts.

-SA’s development and promotion of blog topics resulted in notable media placements in national publications including The Wall Street Journal, Bloomberg Businessweek, USA Today, The Huffington Post, Forbes, Fortune, TechCrunch, Yahoo!
+SA’s promotion of blog topics resulted in national placements including The Wall Street Journal, Bloomberg Businessweek, USA Today, The Huffington Post, Forbes, Fortune, TechCrunch, Yahoo!
 Tech, Wired, Fast Company, Financial Times, Xconomy, MarketWatch and Quartz.

 Learn more about our education services here.